 Risk of more restrictive regulatory requirements regarding drug pricing and reimbursement

-In the Healthcare business sector, the known trend towards increas ingly restrictive requirements in terms of drug pricing, reimbursement and expansion of high-rebate groups is continuing.
-These requirements can negatively influence the profitability of our products, also through market referencing between countries, and jeopardize the success of market launches.
+In the Healthcare business sector, the known trend towards increasingly restrictive requirements in terms of drug pricing, reimbursement, and expansion of high-rebate groups is continuing.
+An important example here is the volume-based procurement initiative in the People’s Republic of China.
+These requirements can negatively influence the profitability of our products, as can market referencing between countries, and the success of market launches.
 Foreseeable effects are taken into account as far as possible in the business sector’s plans.
 Close communication with health and regulatory authorities serves as a preventive measure to avert risks.

-Remaining risks beyond the current plans resulting from restrictive regulatory requirements are classified as a medium risk owing to the possible critical or partly probable and moderate negative impact.
+Remaining risks beyond the current plans resulting from restrictive regulatory requirements are classified as a medium risk owing to the possible critical negative impact.

 Risk of negative political and macroeconomic developments

-The destabilization of political systems (as for example in Turkey or the Middle East), the possible establishment of trade barriers, sanc tions and foreign exchange policy changes can lead to declines in sales in certain countries and regions.
-These risks are taken into account as far as possible in the business plans of the affected countries and regions and mitigated through product, industry and regional diversification.
+The destabilization of political systems, and the possible establishment of trade barriers, sanctions, and foreign exchange policy changes, can lead to declines in sales in certain countries and regions.
+These risks are taken into account as far as possible in the business plans of the affected countries and regions, and mitigated through product, industry, and regional diversification.

-Potential negative macroeconomic developments, for example in Argentina, can also impact our business.
+Potential negative macroeconomic developments can also impact our business.
 To minimize these impacts, corresponding measures pertaining to the sales strategy have been initiated in these countries.

 Market risks and opportunities